 How to export a copy of your deductions

-The email containing your exported data will have the subject line 'Your export is ready!'
+If you choose to export a copy for your own records, you’ll receive an email with the subject line "Your export is ready!"
 If you do not see it, please be sure to check your spam or junk folder.
 Kindly note that the link to download your export copy expires after 7 days.
 If the link expires, you can just email yourself a new one!

 Understanding your export copy

-In this section, we’ll help you navigate your export copy, detailing each sheet and how to organize your expenses to suit your needs, such as obtaining a total for each expense category.
+In this section, we’ll help you navigate your export copy, detailing each sheet and how to organize your expenses to suit your needs.

 The first sheet, titled 'Schedule C Categories,' provides a summary of your total expenses categorized by Schedule C. This summary can assist you in completing your Schedule C (Form 1040) when filing your taxes.
 If you choose to file your taxes with us, we’ll automatically complete the Schedule C form for you, along with your reported self-employment or business income.